 The firm’s pro bono program is also about choice.
 Our lawyers are encouraged to select their own qualifying pro bono matters, subject to standard conflicts of interest policies.
 There are no ideological limitations or geographic boundaries.
 Lawyers in the London office can represent artists in New York City while lawyers in the New York office can do work with nonprofits in China.
 No matter is too large or too small.
 Attorneys in the Bay Area spend a few hours at a clinic assisting the homeless, while others in the Washington, DC office represent death row inmates.

 Combining outstanding lawyering skills with good intentions to produce practical results is the cornerstone of Shearman & Sterling’s pro bono practice.
-The firm’s long-standing engagements in assisting communities around the world stems from our belief that there are many levels to our professional mandate.
+The firm’s long-standing engagements in assisting communities around the world stem from our belief that there are many levels to our professional mandate.
 We are also deeply committed to doing all we can to support our lawyers in their pro bono contributions.